RamavathVenkateshNaik/responsivewebpage/README.md

-## Getting Start
-**Responsive Webpage Assignment**
+# Responsive Webpage Assignment

-• This project is a responsive webpage created as part of a frontend development assignment.
+This project is a responsive webpage created as part of a frontend development assignment.
 It demonstrates various responsive design techniques and JavaScript functionality for adjusting page layout based on screen size.

-**Features**
+## Features

-• Fixed navbar that doesn't move when scrolling
+- Fixed navbar that doesn't move when scrolling
-•  Three-section layout: left menu, main content area, and right-side panel
+- Three-section layout: left menu, main content area, and right-side panel
-• Footer at the bottom of the page
+- Footer at the bottom of the page
-• Collapsible left menu
+- Collapsible left menu
-• Responsive design with custom scaling based on screen width
+- Responsive design with custom scaling based on screen width

-**Technologies Used**
+## Technologies Used

-• Next.js 13 (with App Router)
+- Next.js 13 (with App Router)
-• React
+- React
-• TypeScript
+- TypeScript
-• CSS Modules
+- CSS Modules

-**Getting Started**
+## Getting Started

-• To run this project locally: https://github.com/RamavathVenkateshNaik/responsivewebpage
+To run this project locally:

+1. Clone the repository: github.com/latha0001/Responsive-webpage/